manjaro-libhybris/manjaro-arm-tools/README.md

 ```

 ## deployarmimg
 This script will create checksums for and upload the newly generated image.
+It assumes you have upload access to our OSDN server.
+If you don't, you can't use this.

 **Syntax**

 ```
-deployarmimg image device edition version
+deployarmimg -i image -d device -e edition -v version
 ```

 To upload an image to the raspberry pi minimal 18.07 folder use:

 ```
-deployarmimg Manjaro-ARM-minimal-rpi2-18.07.zip rpi2 minimal 18.07
+deployarmimg -i Manjaro-ARM-minimal-rpi2-18.07.zip -d rpi2 -e minimal -v 18.07
 ```

 ## getarmprofiles